dgleba/listo429c/README-notes-listo429c.md

  - check .env files in each folder as needed. eg: root and couch-to-postgres
  - setup postgres as needed.  follow couch2postgres instructions. see docker/postgres/init/pginit.sh
  - check couchdb docker.ini file. copy .../docs/docker/couchdb/docker.ini.example.in2 in as starter ini file.
- - npm install in in each folder as needed. eg: couch-to-postgres, vpv445g
+ - npm install in  each folder as needed. eg: couch-to-postgres, vpv445g
  - setup couch as needed. curl system tables like _user.

 Postgres: